Sam Rayburn with his Gavels Collection of the U.S. House of Representatives

 (1911–1913) while Speaker of the House John Nance Garner

-of Texas broke three gavels during his first week at the rostrum in 1931.
+of Texas broke three gavels early in his Speakership.
 Tired of breaking gavels, Garner reportedly ordered an “unbreakable” gavel to be made of black walnut and treated with a special curing process.
 Speaker Thomas Brackett Reed

 of Maine was known as such an enthusiastic gavel wielder that he splintered the rostrum desktop.
 When the felt from his desktop was replaced late in the 51st Congress